TomRaudys/UE4-Window-Layouts/README.md

-# UE4-Window-layouts
+# UE4 Window layouts
-Some presets I use for development
+To use in Unreal Engine:
+Window -> Load Layout -> Import Layout